-Describing the Current Host
+3.5.1 Describing the Current Host

-There are some further operations that shall also be performed during personalization and that concern the host computer at hand.
-Leonardo individuals rely on some information that is specific to each host that is used by such individuals, and which may be shared by all individuals that are located on, or visit the host in question.
+Leonardo individuals rely on some information that is specific to each host, and which is shared by all individuals that are located on, or visit the host in question.
 (An individual may visit a host by being on a detachable memory device that is plugged into the host, or by being moved to the permanent memory of the host).
-Besides elementary facts such as host ownership and type of operating system [] this includes information about what software facilities are available on the host in question.
+Besides elementary facts such as host ownership and type of operating system [1] this includes information about what software facilities are available on the host in question.
+The purpose of the accommodation operation is to enter or update this information about a host.

-In order to accomodate this information in a way whereby it can be shared between several resident and visiting individuals, there shall be a dedicated file directory called the Leohost directory whose normal location is at C:/Leohost/ in Windows systems and at ~/Leohost/ in Linux and Mac systems.
+In order to accommodate this information in a way whereby it can be shared between several resident and visiting individuals, there shall be a dedicated file directory called the Leohost directory whose normal location is at C:/Leohost/ in Windows systems and at ~/Leohost/ in Linux and Mac systems.
 This directory shall at a minimum contain the following entityfiles:

-'''

 leohost-kb

 host-descr

 facilities-catal

-'''